 Kenyan shilling holds steady against the dollar

-NAIROBI: The Kenyan shilling was stable against the dollar on Tuesday mainly due to lower demand for hard currency.
+NAIROBI: The Kenyan shilling was stable on Wednesday as supply matched demand for dollars were evenly balanced, traders said.

 Kenyan shilling holds steady against the dollar